BernardoDiestaJr/edopro-lovi-custom/README.md

 - *"Kyrio"* - Is an archetype of mostly level 12 Sea-Serpents.
 - *"Piscera"* - Is an archetype of mostly Flip Fish monsters based on the Early to Late Devonian Period, also known as the "Age of Fishes".
 - *"Umbriazic"* - Is an archetype of EARTH and DARK Dinosaur monsters.

+# Unofficial Fanmade Archetype Support Cards
+A collection of cards that directly or indirectly supports old or unplayable archetypes.
+- *"Gusto"*
+- *"Doll Monster"*
+- *"Worm"*
+- *"TBA"*

 # How to Install the repository
 To begin installing this repository, edit the **config.json** file, which is typically located in the ***ProjectIgnis/configs*** folder.